 Changing Layouts

-Use the Layout option (top right of the budget builder) to switch between Monthly, Quarterly and Annual Budgets.
+Use the Layout option to switch between Monthly, Quarterly and Annual Budgets or Metrics.
 When you edit quarters or years, the results are applied to the underlying months using the same logic: spread if there’s nothing there, adjust proportionately if there is data.

 Switch the layout to Business Units and the 2 left columns will be switched.
+Expand the left menu and choose Accounts to view them by Business Unit.
 Choose an account first and then the business unit budgets for that one account.
 Use this when you want to reallocate income or expenses between your projects or when you want to confirm that each project has been budgeted.
 And remember that you can still switch to quarters or annual budgets in this view.

 Managing Rows while Editing Budgets

-If you’re following along at home and you’re still in the Business Unit layout, try the Filter button at the top right.
-You’ll be able to choose which types of business unit to include and then which individual ones you want or don’t want.
+If you’re following along at home select a business unit in the left menu.
+Then try the Search button at the top right.
+You’ll be able to search by account number or name or use the filter to show just some accounts.
 These settings are remembered between sessions so you’ll come back to where you left off next time.

 Now you can contract any of the account headers (including the top level like Income or Expense).
 Then edit at this level.
 Have you ever had the situation where you have 10 detail accounts for different Motor Vehicles?
 At budget time, you probably care mostly about the total Motor Vehicle Expense.
 Just contract the header and edit the total.
 Simple!